Policy

 2. Date of diagnosis

-The first responder must have been diagnosed with PTSD by a psychologist or psychiatrist no later than 24 months after the day he or she ceases to be employed as a first responder if he/she ceases to be employed as a first responder on or after May 8, 2018.
+The first responder must have been diagnosed with PTSD by a psychologist or psychiatrist no later than 24 months after the day they cease to be employed as a first responder if they cease to be employed as a first responder on or after May 8, 2018.

 3. Type of diagnosis